pfraces-games/invaders/README.md

 ## v0.2.0

-In this case I want to change the implementation by fixing the design failures found in the 1st implementation.
+No more speed coding sessions for this project.

-This time I don't want to do a speed coding session.
+I want to change the implementation by fixing some design failures.

 I want to implement a React-like render and some sort of game engine.